deansher/volunteer-to-be-wealthy/README.md

 _A fool and his money are seldom parted._

 Here's a lightly tested theory about business and life that I am trying out as my guiding principle.
 I will update this space with my experiences.
-Probably this becomes a blog.

 When most people look for a job or start a business, they begin with the question "how much money can I convince people to give me?"
 I think a far more profitable first question is "how much value can I give away?"